veekaybee/veekaybee.github.io/content/blog/2023-09-13-pydata-keynote.md

 {{< figure  width="600" src="https://github.com/veekaybee/veekaybee.github.io/assets/3837836/080c60f7-96d6-4c45-934b-5a048fabd29a">}}

 LLMs are not Markov chains.
 But they are similar enough that it matters, and moreover,  Markov chains have been favorite toy problems for programming.
-In [The Practice of Programming](), a classic book by Kerninghan and Pike released in 1999, they go over Markov chains as a way to statistically generate words.
-LLMs are not Markov chains.
-But they are similar enough that it matters, and moreover,  Markov chains have been favorite toy problems for programming.
 In [The Practice of Programming](https://www.amazon.com/Practice-Programming-Addison-Wesley-Professional-Computing/dp/020161586X), a classic book by Kerninghan and Pike released in 1999, they go over Markov chains as a way to statistically generate words.

 {{< figure  width="600" src="https://github.com/veekaybee/veekaybee.github.io/assets/3837836/42c1fd70-60bb-4cea-a6c8-e50da2de00f6">}}